ISIFoundation/Vax-IT-20-21/README.md

 ### 1. Datasets:
 Including:
-* the time-specific edgelists for the retweet networks construction;
+* the time-specific edgelists for the retweet networks construction (example_edgelist.csv);
-* the ids of the tweets that form the dataset;
+* an example of the tweets that form the dataset (tweets_example.csv);
-* the result of the user manual annotation performed on a given sample of users;
+* the result of the user manual annotation performed on a given sample of users (user_manual_label.csv);
-* the time-specific community to which the users belong.
+* the time-specific community to which the users belong (users_community_timewindow.csv).

 ### 2. Notebooks:
 Including: